Updates from the Feldenkrais Project and Twin Cities Feldenkrais during the pandemic

 A note from Nick Strauss-Klein, creator and voice of The Feldenkrais Project:

-Since the pandemic began I’ve been regularly receiving notes like the one above (here are some recent ones), both from our audio collection listeners and participants in my quarantine-inspired weekly online public Zoom classes.
+Since the pandemic began I’ve been regularly receiving notes like the one above both from our Feldenkrais Project audio collection listeners and participants in my quarantine-inspired weekly online public Zoom classes.
 I’ve learned from these emails and comments that it’s essential right now to keep working vigorously toward our vision of spreading the life-changing benefits of Feldenkrais study as widely as possible, with the help of all our listeners and the generous donors who make this website possible.
-Please help us share our expansive FREE and Pay-What-You-Can resources!
+Please help us share our amazing FREE and Pay-What-You-Can resources!

-Now and always, our 50 public audio lesson recordings are available anytime, to anyone with an internet connection, with no paywall or password.
-Our web traffic doubled when quarantine began and remains high today.
-I’m overjoyed that home Feldenkrais study is a balm to so many during this crisis.
-Through the Feldenkrais Project (the FP) and Twin Cities Feldenkrais (TCF) I’m doing my best to offer the grounding, calming, life-affirming support of as many online study opportunities as I can create!
+Now and always, our 52 public audio lesson recordings are available anytime, to anyone with an internet connection, with no paywall or password.
+Our web traffic doubled when quarantine began in March 2020 and has remained high since.
+I’m overjoyed that home Feldenkrais study is a balm to so many right now.
+Through the Feldenkrais Project (the FP) and Twin Cities Feldenkrais, LLC (TCF) I’m doing my best to offer the grounding, calming, life-affirming support of as many online study opportunities as I can create!

-Thanks for your understanding and patience while I run the FP and continue to add content to it, teach the weekly TCF Zoom classes, and do my part as a husband and father of four children (ages 4-14) to maintain a happy home and support my wife’s essential work as a clergy person.
-Our big three kids remain home, in “digital academy” for school this fall.
-On the advice of my favorite source of straight talk about COVID-19 (The Osterholm Update) our pre-schooler is back in school and we are watching the situation closely.
+Thanks for your understanding and patience while I run the FP and continue to add content to it, teach the weekly TCF Zoom classes, and do my part as a husband and father of four children (ages 5-15) to maintain a happy home and support my wife’s essential work as a clergy person.
+Our big three kids remain home in “digital academy” for school.
+On the advice of my favorite source of straight talk about COVID-19 (The Osterholm Update) our pre-schooler is in school and we are watching the situation closely.
+I haven’t yet returned to in-person TCF work but I’m starting to look at the possibilities for later this year.
+They’ll depend on the Covid situation and availability of childcare or in-person school for our kids.

 Here are topics and summaries for what’s below.
-Please scroll down to read more.
-You’ll also find, at the bottom, more testimonials about what the FP recordings and TCF live video classes mean to our web visitors during the pandemic.
+Use the headings if you’d like more details.
+You’ll also find at the bottom more testimonials about what the FP recordings and TCF live video classes mean to our web visitors during the pandemic.

 - Info for FP donors: Thank you for your support!
 It is critical right now.
-All our donor benefits are continuing as usual, and we’ve enjoyed two new temporary benefits inspired by quarantine: recordings are available for our three donor “thank you” classes with Q&A discussions, and we’ve enabled more lesson downloads.
+All our donor benefits are continuing as usual, and we’ve enjoyed three new benefits inspired by quarantine: recordings are available for four donor “thank you” Zoom classes with Q&A discussions, we’ve enabled more lesson downloads, and we launched three new Deep Dives in 2020.

 - Info for renewing or prospective FP donors: Like what we’re doing and want to help out?
 Thank you!
 Due to global economic instability we’re extending our best donation/benefits rates indefinitely.